networkop/networkop.github.io/content/post/2022-11-cue-networking.md

 The bottom part shows how the same data sources are consumed in the equivalent CUE workflow.
 External data from IPAM/DCIM systems is ingested using CUE scripting layer and saved next to the rest of the CUE values.
 CUE runtime now takes the latest snapshot of external data, combines it with other local CUE values and generates per-device configurations.
 At this point we can either apply the device configuration as is, or combine it with a Jinja template to generate a semi-structured text before sending it to the remote device.

-In the rest of this blog post I will walk you through the above CUE workflow, while configuring an unnumbered BGP session between Arista cEOS and NVIDIA Cumulus Linux connected back-to-back.
+In the rest of this blog post I will cover some of the highlights of the above CUE workflow, while configuring an unnumbered BGP session between Arista cEOS and NVIDIA Cumulus Linux connected back-to-back.
 The goal is to show an example of how the data flows from its source all the way to its ultimate destination and how CUE can be used at every step of the way.
+The lab can be spun up with the `cue lab-up ./...` command.
+[TODO: rewrite]

-> All code from this blog post can be found in the [cue-networking-II](https://github.com/networkop/cue-networking-II) GH repository
+> All code from this blog post can be found in the [cue-networking-II](https://github.com/networkop/cue-networking-II) Github repository

 ## Pulling Configuration Data from External Systems

 For an external IPAM/DCIM system I'll be using the public demo instance of [Nautobot](https://github.com/nautobot/nautobot) located at [demo.nautbot.com](https://demo.nautobot.com/).
-Since this is a demo instance, it gets re-built periodically, so I need to make sure I pre-populate it with the required device data.
+Since this is a demo instance, it gets re-built periodically, so I need to pre-populate it with the required device data.
 This is done based on the static [inventory file](https://github.com/networkop/cue-networking-II/blob/64064138005dc55b9fb7a0e5c3b3f9a55eecfdd0/inventory/inventory.cue) and automated with the `cue apply ./...` command.
 The action of populating IPAM/DCIM systems with data is normally a day-0 excercise and is rarely included in network automation workflows, so I won't focus on it here.
 However, if you're interested in an advanced REST API workflow orchestrated by CUE, you can check out the [`seed_tool.cue`](https://github.com/networkop/cue-networking-II/blob/64064138005dc55b9fb7a0e5c3b3f9a55eecfdd0/seed_tool.cue) file for more details.

 Once we have the right data in Nautobot, we can fetch it by orchestrating a number of REST API calls with CUE.
 However, since Nautobot supports graphQL, I'll cheat a little bit and get all the data in a single RPC.
 The [query itself](https://github.com/networkop/cue-networking-II/blob/64064138005dc55b9fb7a0e5c3b3f9a55eecfdd0/query.gql) is less important, as its unique to my specific requirements, so I'll focus only on CUE code.
 In the [`fetch_tool.cue`](https://github.com/networkop/cue-networking-II/blob/64064138005dc55b9fb7a0e5c3b3f9a55eecfdd0/fetch_tool.cue) file I define a sequence of tasks that will get executed concurrently for all devices from the [inventory](https://github.com/networkop/cue-networking-II/blob/64064138005dc55b9fb7a0e5c3b3f9a55eecfdd0/inventory/inventory.cue#L14):